shraven01/datasciencecoursera/README.md

 Step 5: Write the output text files for Mean/Standard Deviation and Average into two separate text files.

-Note:
+Note:<br/>
-1. First the Training data is processed and then the Test data is processed
+1. First the Training data is processed and then the Test data is processed<br/>
-2. All data tables that begin with "tr" refer to Train data sets and "ts" refer to Test data sets
+2. All data tables that begin with "tr" refer to Train data sets and "ts" refer to Test data sets<br/>
-3. Training data represents 70% (7352) of the Subjects while Test data represents 30% of Subjects
+3. Training data represents 70% (7352) while Test data represents 30% of total subjects<br/>

 #SOURCE FILES
 1. 'train/X_train.txt': Training set